hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ```

-## Associate an SSH key to a workspace
+## Assign an SSH key to a workspace

-This endpoint associates an SSH key to a workspace.
+This endpoint assigns an SSH key to a workspace.

 | Method | Path           |
 | :----- | :------------- |